javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 That's called a "callback-based" style of asynchronous programming.
 A function that does something asynchronously should provide a `callback` argument where we put the function to run after it's complete.

-Here we did so in `loadScript`, but of course it's a general approach.
+Here we did it in `loadScript`, but of course it's a general approach.

 ## Callback in callback